DinMo

 Alexandra Augusti

 PwC research shows that 32% of customers are likely to leave a brand after just one bad experience.
-And 94% of managers consider data on customer preferences and needs to be essential or important.
+At the same time, 94% of managers consider data on customer preferences and needs to be essential or important.

-It helps companies to personalise experiences and improve their campaigns.
+It helps companies personalise experiences and improve their campaigns.

 • A Customer Data Platform (CDP) unifies customer data from various sources to provide a clear, usable view.